-The primary risk factors for stroke are cardiovascular disease, high blood pressure, and abnormal heart rhythms, known as arrhythmias.
+The primary risk factors for stroke are cardiovascular disease, high blood pressure, and abnormal heart rhythms.
+These are known as arrhythmias.
 Arrhythmias allow blood to pool and form a clot in the heart.
 Additional risk factors for stroke include:

 - carotid artery disease

 - a family history of stroke or cardiovascular disease